kpierczy/bash-utils/lib/scripting/parseargs/full/readme.md

     passed to the function/script as the third type of arguments.
 Be carefull though, 'environmental arguments' are NOT the same as the Linux environmental variables!

-@fun `parseopts` function uses three types of UBAD lists - 'args-definitions', 'opts-definitions' and 'envs-definitions' - to acquire arguments' descriptions.
-Order of the UBAD tables in the 'args-definitions' list determines order of described positional arguments.
+@fun `parseopts` function uses three types of UBAD lists - 'pargs-definitions', 'opts-definitions' and 'envs-definitions' - to acquire arguments' descriptions.
+Order of the UBAD tables in the 'pargs-definitions' list determines order of described positional arguments.
 Results of the parsing routine are written into three hash arrays and two array:

     1) pargs - array of all parsed positional arguments
-    2) nargs - hash array of parsed named positional arguments
-    2) uargs - array of parsed unnamed positional arguments
     2) opts  - hash array of parsed optional arguments
-    2) envs  - hash array of parsed environmental arguments
+    3) envs  - hash array of parsed environmental arguments

 ## UBAD Table